henry-hai/barber_website/README.md

 - Hair Design and Braids
 - House Calls and More!

-For detailed pricing and service descriptions, please visit the [Services](#services) section of our website.
+For detailed pricing and service descriptions, please visit the [Services](#services) section of my website.

 ## Gallery
 My gallery features a collection of styles and cuts created at my barbershop.
 Check out my photo gallery to see the quality of work I provide.